We announce our sponsorship of the Fairtrade Foundation’s Fairtrade Schools Award

 The women taking the course, along with their families, created a mural to celebrate the start of the project and the coming together of the community to improve health and sustainability.
 They also designed a symbolic logo for the project: a hand represents the women, the plant to represents their training and the circle to represent the projects sustainability.

-To learn more about Aguadas Coffee Co-operative, Columbia go to their Facebook page
+To learn more about Aguadas Coffee Co-operative, Colombia go to their Facebook page